 Image credit: JaneGalvez.com

 Kamay ni Hesus Shrine located at the foot of Mt.
-Banahaw in Quezon is not just known for its towering 50-ft statue of the Ascending Christ and 305-step grotto with statues of the Stations of the Cross.
-It’s also a favourite destination of many Catholics for the healing masses led by healing priest Rev. Fr.
+Banahaw in Quezon is not just known for its towering 50-ft statue of the Ascending Christ.
+Its 305-step grotto with statues of the Stations of the Cross is also equally revered among Catholics.
+Many Catholics go to this church for the healing masses led by healing priest Rev. Fr.
 Joseph Ayala Faller.

-For those looking for a spiritual retreat, Noah’s Ark was constructed to provide sanctuary and guidance to lost or tired souls.
+For those looking for a spiritual retreat, the construction of Noah’s Ark near the church provides sanctuary and guidance to lost or tired souls.

 Image credit: Ramon FVelasquez

-Many pilgrims find healing at the flowing water found at the basement of the National Shrine of the Divine Mercy in Marilao, Bulacan.
-The shrine also has life-sized Stations of the Cross statues, perfect for those doing Visita Iglesia.
+Many pilgrims find healing in the flowing water found at the basement of the National Shrine of the Divine Mercy in Marilao, Bulacan.
+The shrine also has life-sized Stations of the Cross statues, perfect for conducting Visita Iglesia.

-The shrine also boasts of the Grotto of Our Lady of Lourdes, the Grotto of the Resurrection and the Little Poland Museum, which depicts the life of Pop John Paul II.
+The shrine also boasts the Grotto of Our Lady of Lourdes, the Grotto of the Resurrection and the Little Poland Museum, which depicts the life of Pope John Paul II.

 Image credit: Ramon FVelasquez

 Also known as the Virgin of Antipolo, the statue of the Black Madonna is a wooden image of the Blessed Virgin Mary, brought to the country in 1626 aboard the galleon Almirante.
-The 17th century image has been attracting devotees since the 19th century, and it is believed to be miraculous.
+The 17th-century image started attracting devotees in the 19th century and is believed to be miraculous.
 Even during the construction of the church, the statue would mysteriously disappear and would be found on top of a tipolo tree.
-The statue had been temporarily placed in Cavite and even brought back to Mexico a couple of times, but it’s now in its permanent home in Antipolo, Rizal.
+The statue has been temporarily placed in Cavite and even brought back to Mexico a couple of times, before settling in its permanent home in Antipolo, Rizal.

 Also read: Shockingly Passionate Good Friday Commemorations Around the World